NotPTBP/AnriBot-Public/README.md

-# AnriBot-Public
+# Blue Lock Stats

-I made the bot open source
+Yo y'all I made this open source without some important part, like the bot's token or